miraliumre/bios/challenges/3.advanced/code_in_abyss/hints/README.md

 Single-Link Arch BIOS (`1B`) module of an AMIBIOS 8 ROM.
 Its primary function is to enumerate all the handlers within the BIOS.

-For instance, using sdtlist to inspect a the ASUS P5Q motherboard BIOS reveals a comprehensive list of its handlers, as follows.
+For instance, using sdtlist to inspect an ASUS P5Q motherboard's BIOS reveals a comprehensive list of its handlers, as follows.

 ```text